-Temple hopping with kids in Ayutthaya was fun, as we could put them in toddler carriers as needed and even used the carriers for riding bikes.
 Of course, the best part was exploring the family friendly beaches in Thailand.
-Beach vacations with toddlers are so wonderful, especially on a beach with plenty of sand and calm water.
+Beach destinations make for some of the best vacation places with toddlers, especially on a beach with plenty of sand and calm water.
 Our kids could have collected shells and played in the water forever!

 Follow @familycantravel on Instagram!

 We visited Vietnam for a month as part of our 10-month adventure traveling around South East Asia.
 Our little world traveler was just over 2 years old at the time.
 Busy Hanoi took a bit of getting used to but really started to grow on us after a while.

 We skipped quite a few places since we were traveling with our toddler.
 Hanoi to Sapa for instance is around 6 hours by bus and we thought that was a bit too much.
 Places we did visit were Hanoi, Halong Bay, Cat Ba Island, Nha Trang and Dalat.

 Definite highlights and fond memories of our time in Vietnam were our Halong Bay cruise (would recommend you not to take the cheapest option like we did!), our lovely stay in Hanoi’s Old Quarter, the Easy Rider motorbike tour we did from Nha Trang to Dalat, the colourful temples in Dalat and the amazing Vietnamese street food.